Barcino44/microservice-app-example/README.md

 **Allowed access to redis**

-As we mentioned before, redis does not accept http connections.
-We try the connectivity using the ``PING-PONG`` command.
+As we mentioned before, redis does not how to handle http connections.
+We try the connectivity using the ``PING - PONG`` command.

 <p align="center">
   <img width="1246" height="151" alt="image" src="https://github.com/user-attachments/assets/7e66a22b-e63c-4635-83fa-be0c31feecd8" />
 </p>

+Again we can notice the communication between logs and redis thanks to ``PING - PONG``.

 **Disallowed access to user-api**

-We are going to use the wget command to prove the access to auth-api.
+We are going to use the ``wget`` command to prove the access to auth-api.

 <p align="center">
   <img width="1226" height="83" alt="image" src="https://github.com/user-attachments/assets/3f443e90-6416-42f6-8510-ebaea5b9e3ca" />
 </p>

-We can notice the connection is not possible.
+We can notice that the access from logs to user-api is not possible.